meili-NG/meiliNG.js/INSTALL.md

 ### Configuring Notification API
 TODO

-## Start Meiling
+## Start meiliNG

 ### Transpile Typescript Code
-In order to start meiling, you should compile Typescript code into JavaScript code to let node to run.
+In order to start meiliNG, you should compile Typescript code into JavaScript code to let node to run.

 1. Run `yarn build`

-You should do this every time you edit your source code or if there is any update of Meiling.
+You should do this every time you edit your source code or if there is any update of meiliNG.

 ### Run Application
 You can start application by typing `yarn start`.